algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

-title: Overview
+title: Smart contract details

-Algorand Smart Contracts can be written in either a stateless or stateful manner.
-To be stateful means that some amount of storage on the chain is used to store values.
+Algorand Smart Contracts can can use some amount of storage on the chain to store values.
 This storage can be either global or local.
 Local storage refers to storing values in an accounts balance record if that account participates in the contract.
 Global storage is data that is specifically stored on the blockchain for the contract globally.
-Like stateless smart contracts, stateful contracts are written in TEAL and can be deployed to the blockchain using either the `goal` command-line tool or the SDKs.
-Stateless smart contracts’ primary purpose is to approve or reject spending transactions.
-Stateful contracts do not approve spending transactions but provide logic that allows the state (globally or locally) of the contract to be manipulated.
-Most often, these contracts will be paired with other Algorand capabilities or each other using atomic transfers to form a complete application.
+Like smart signatures, stateful contracts are written in TEAL and can be deployed to the blockchain using either the `goal` command-line tool or the SDKs.

-See the [*TEAL Reference Guide*](../../../avm/teal/specification) to understand how to write TEAL and the [*TEAL Opcodes*](../../../avm/teal/opcodes) documentation that describes the opcodes available.
-This guide assumes that the reader is familiar with [TEAL](../../../avm/teal).
+See the [*TEAL Reference Guide*](../../avm/teal/specification.md) to understand how to write TEAL and the [*TEAL Opcodes*](../../avm/teal/opcodes.md) documentation that describes the opcodes available.
+This guide assumes that the reader is familiar with [TEAL](../../avm/teal/index.md).

 !!! important "A note about PyTeal"
     Where possible, TEAL code snippets are accompanied by their counterparts in PyTeal.
 Here are a few things to be aware of when comparing across these two languages: